-[Disclosure: The following post was written as a result of my new partnership with the American Egg Board and the Good Egg Project, for which I am compensated.
-Opinions expressed are my own.]
+[Disclosure: The following post was originally written as a result of my new partnership with the American Egg Board]

 So my new friends at the American Egg Board tell me today is World Egg Day.